-- If children are going on outings, staff accompanying the children must include the key person for the child with a risk assessment, or another member of staff who is fully informed about the child's needs and/or medication. - Medication for a child is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
-Inside the box is a copy of the consent form and a card to record when it has been given, including all the details that need to be recorded in the medication record as stated above.

-- On returning to the setting the card is stapled to the medicine record book and the parent signs it. - If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
-Inside the box is a copy of the consent form signed by the parent. - As a precaution, children should not eat when travelling in vehicles. - This procedure is read alongside the outings procedure.
+- If children are going on outings, staff accompanying the children must include the key person for the child with a risk - Medication for a child is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
+Inside the box is a copy of the consent form and a card to record when it has been given, including all the details that need to be recorded in the medication record as started above. - On returning to the setting the card is stapled to the medication record book and the parent signs it.
+If a child on medication has to be taken to hospital, the child's medication is taken in a sealed plastic box clearly labelled with the child's name and the name of the medication.
+Inside the box is a copy of the consent form signed by the parent.
+As a precaution, children should not eat when travelling in vehicles.
+This procedure is read alongside the outings procedure.
+Legal Framework The Human Medicines Regulations (2012)